aerospike/act/README.md

 ------------

-ACT is a program for certifying flash/SSD devices' performance for Aerospike Database (both SATA and PCIe connectors).
+ACT is a program for certifying flash/SSD devices' performance for Aerospike Database (with SATA, SAS and PCIe connectors).

-Not all SSDs can handle the high volume of transactions required by high performance NOSQL databases like Aerospike Database.
+Not all SSDs can handle the high volume of transactions required by high performance real-time databases like Aerospike Database.
 Many SSDs are rated for 100K+ reads/writes per second, but in production the actual load they can withstand for sustained periods of time is generally much lower.
 Aerospike has tested many common SSDs in high-throughput tests and we have